Why Choose My Everest Trip?

 Planning a journey to Everest Base Camp with My Everest Trip.
 We are a Nepalese Travel and Trekking Agency based in Kathmandu.
 We have been operating in different trekking regions for over a decade, traveling with hundreds of travelers worldwide.
 We promise an unforgettable experience amidst the awe-inspiring Himalayas.

-Yes, a beginner can do the Everest Base Camp ( EBC) Trek; however, they need to be somewhat physically fit, have decent physical stamina to last at least a week, and be able to trek for about six to seven hours.
+Yes, a beginner can undertake the Everest Base Camp (EBC) Trek; however, they need to be somewhat physically fit, have decent physical stamina to last at least a week, and be able to trek for approximately six to seven hours.
 Cardiovascular and strength training are the best ways to increase physical fitness.

 Base Camp Trek is a popular trekking route in the Everest (Solu-Khumbu) region of Nepal that takes you to the base camp of Mount Everest, the highest peak in the world.

-Shower facilities are available at some teahouses along the trail, but they are essential, and the water may be cold.
+Shower facilities are available at some teahouses along the trail; however, they are not essential, and the water may be cold.
 It’s recommended to bring wet wipes and baby wipes to refresh yourself during the trek.

 Yes, charging facilities are available at some teahouses along the trail for a small fee.
 However, it’s a good idea to bring a power bank as backup, as electricity can be unreliable in the remote regions of Nepal.